 Understandably, the future frightened her.
 At that time, she felt that she wouldn’t be able to give her mother hands-on care, and she wasn’t even sure she wanted to be involved with her care at all.
 Nancy did have a sibling who, for whatever reason, wasn’t abused.
 She was confident this sibling could handle some of what their aging mother would need, but she still agonized over the decision that awaited her.

 As a columnist and caregiving veteran, I receive many letters from adults who were raised by abusive, addicted, neglectful and/or narcissistic parents.
-These sons and daughters find themselves in a quandary, because they know that society expects them to care for their parents.
+These sons and daughters find themselves in a quandary, because they know that society expects them to care for Mom and Dad by default.
 Some of them have strong religious beliefs about “honoring their parents,” no matter what kind of childhood they endured.
-However, many feel that they just cannot provide the emotional and physical care their aging parents need without incurring additional trauma themselves.
+However, many feel that they just cannot provide the emotional and physical care their aging parents need without incurring additional trauma.

 These adult children want to know if they are terrible people for struggling so much with this decision.
 They want to know what their options are.
 They want to know why they carry guilt for not wanting to care for someone who was such a destructive force in their lives.
 Some, like Nancy, have gone through considerable counseling, while others haven’t sought professional help sorting through these feelings.